PatternsTechGit/PT_AzureSql_EFDataSeeding/README.md

 ## In this exercise

- * we will use EF Code first approach to generate Database of a fictitious bank application called BBBank.
+ * We will use EF Code first approach to generate Database of a fictitious bank application called BBBank.
- * Applying Data Seeding to the database
+ * Applying Data Seeding to the database.

  Here are the steps to begin with